qiime2/docs/source/tutorials/moving-pictures.rst

 FAES QIIME 2 Workshop
 =====================

+.. contents:: FAES QIIME 2 Workshop
+   :depth: 2

 .. note:: This guide assumes you have installed QIIME 2 using one of the procedures in the :doc:`install documents <../install/index>`.

 System Setup
 ------------